The Holidays We Make Any time on Callawassie Island

 Choosing Callawassie from a Global Perspective

-Callawassie Island members, Dick and Penny Courreges, met in the Peace Corps.
+Callawassie Island residents, Dick and Penny Courreges, met in the Peace Corps.
 Dick was in the Peace Corps, and Penny was in the Canadian University Service Overseas, but they were both in Kenya, working with locals on community development projects.
 Penny was a long way from Edmonton, Alberta, and Dick was a long way from San Mateo, California, but the relationship that began there in Kenya continued to span the globe.

 Remarkably, when the far-flung family they started finally converged, it was here on Callawassie Island.

 “Even when I was based here in the States, I was all over the world,” Dick said.
 His career with Occidental Petroleum assigned him to offices all over the U.S., and his assignments took him practically anywhere and everywhere that oil was present.
 Dick and Penny were living near Philadelphia when their daughter Catherine was born, yet she started school in England.

 Dick was on assignment in Bangladesh in 1997 when he and Penny started looking along America’s Lowcountry coast, from Jacksonville to Charleston, for a place to settle down.
 Not only did they find what they were looking for on Callawassie Island, but it proved to be a place that magnetized their whole family.

 Daughter Catharine had been a collegiate golfer, and around her married home near Philadelphia, it was almost too expensive to play regularly.
 So imagine the attraction when she began to visit her parents at one of the 50 top golf courses in South Carolina only to also find out that as the daughter of Callawassie Club members she did not even have to pay a greens fee!